 Smaller Islabikes give their riders a more upright position, why is that?

 IR: Firstly, it is easier to learn to ride in a confidence inspiring upright position than in a bent over racy one.
-But there is more to it than that.
-In young children certain internal organs are quite large relative to the child’s overall size which is why toddlers tummies stick out – its crowded in there!
+Also, in young children certain internal organs are quite large relative to the child’s overall size which is why toddlers tummies stick out – its crowded in there!
 A small child can’t bend over into a “racing crouch” comfortably as their tummy is in the way.
 As they grow up their tummies gradually flatten out as the organs become a smaller size relative to the rest of them.
 We change their riding position as they grow through our bikes into a slightly more sporty position, sharing the weight distribution between the saddle and handlebars.

 Is there any difference in the ways girls and boys grow?